Yellow perch angling is still good at multiple locations: Lake of the Woods, Upper Klamath Lake and areas of the Sprague River if you can find them.

 Grande Ronde Lake: rainbow trout, brook trout

-Grande Ronde Lake will receive its final stocking of legal-sized rainbow trout for the summer the week of July 18.
-Fishing should be good through the remainder of the summer.
+Grande Ronde Lake received its final stocking of legal-sized rainbow trout for the summer the week of July 18.
+Fishing should be good through the remainder of the fall.

 HAINES POND: rainbow

-HEART LAKE: rainbow trout, kokanee, brown bullhead catfish
+HEART LAKE: hatcheryrainbow trout, kokanee, brown bullhead catfish

-There have not been any recent fishing reports, but the lake was stocked with legal rainbow trout and kokanee at the end of June.
+No recent fishing reports.
+The lake was stocked with legal rainbow trout and kokanee at the end of June.
 An illegal introduction of brown bullhead catfish will likely affect survival of trout and kokanee.
 Expect fewer fish to overwinter due to competition for available food resources.

 The reservoir is currently dewatered to complete construction of the head gate on the dam.
 The reservoir should fill by next spring and will continue to be stocked with rainbow trout in 2017.